-I would like to play golf again – Knee pain, knee replacement and golf
+I would like to keep playing or play golf again – Knee pain, knee replacement and golf

 Ross Hauser, MD

 A lot of people play golf with knee pain.
 As you will see in some of the example stories, case histories, and research below, many golfers play through pain with the help of various remedies and self-help treatments.
 Eventually, their knee will hurt them so much that they will seek out medical attention.
 For many people, this medical attention will be very successful.
 For others, the medical attention they sought sent them on a journey of surgical recommendations and waiting for their knee to get so bad that they will be considered candidates for knee replacement.
 Once confirmed for knee replacement, some of these people become that group of patients that seek advice on how to avoid the knee replacement and some will seek advice on how to play after knee replacement in a knee that is causing issues.

 - Before the knee replacement – worsening handicaps and riding the cart.

 - I am currently taking Percocet and gabapentin.